philipschm1tt/website/src/content/blog/2024-08-19_keyboard_2_tiger80lite.md

 Instead of the bundled tape I tried the classic tape mod approach with some painter's tape.
 I noticed that the tape did not change the sound significantly when you already used the FE foam.

+I used TX AP stabilizers for 1.2mm PCBs.
+I was not fully successful with tuning the stabilizers for the spacebar.
+After my great experience tuning the Staebies spacebar for my Freebird TKL, I used a leftover Staebies stabilizer for the spacebar of the Tiger80 Lite.

 ## The Bill

 ```plain